SkylarZhao6/EvernoteGuide/_posts/2012-12-26-Create_Notebook.md

 ## Instructions

-To gain a better understaing of EverNote , this guide will help you through 4 common tasks:
+To gain a better understaing of Evernote , this guide will help you through 4 common tasks:

 - Creating a new notebook
 - Editing and deleting notebook